hodakl099/GuessCraft-Server/README.md

 ## Installation

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Android Studio](https://developer.android.com/studio) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [IntelliJ IDEA](https://www.jetbrains.com/idea/) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository